 In the past three years, we’ve worked with partners from around Asia to achieve progress towards our strategic goals.
 Looking ahead to the next decade, we will remain committed to the Group’s targets to slash GHG emissions by 45% and to realize a portfolio of 100% sustainable solutions.
 We will also prioritize helping customers cut GHG emissions.

-Chief Corporate Communications & Sustainability Officer of SUEZ Asia
+Chief Sustainability & Communications Officer of SUEZ Asia